dspinellis/tokenizer/README.md

 to ensure that these are correctly handled.
 When code is missing or different, base the new code on an existing pattern.
 * Add code to handle the language's comments.
-* Adjust if needed the handling of constants and literals.
+* Adjust, if needed, the handling of constants and literals.
 Note that for the sake of simplicity and efficiency, the tokenizer can assume that its input is correct.
 * To implement features that aren't handled in the language whose